Modelling Human Values for Value-Aware Multi-Agent Systems: A Formal Computational Model for Human Values

 \subsubsection{The Running uHelp Example}

-Let us return to our example and examine the context-based value taxonomy $\mathcal{V}_{c_{s}}'$ for a mutual aid community represented by Figure~\ref{fig:single-mothers-2}.
+Let us return to our uHelp example and examine the context-based value taxonomy $\mathcal{V}_{c_{s}}'$ for a mutual aid community represented by Figure~\ref{fig:single-mothers-2}.
 The concrete definitions of properties $p_1$ and $p_3$ (property definitions \ref{eq:p1} and~\ref{eq:p3}) illustrate what it means, computationally, for the behaviour of some entity to be aligned with the value `fairness' in this context.
 Next, we illustrate how the exact degree of satisfaction of properties $p_1$ and $p_3$ can be computed according to these definitions.
+While the property definition~\ref{eq:p1} of $p_1$ stated that the number of offers must be higher than the number of requests, we now propose an approach to calculate the degree of satisfaction, where the larger the number of offers, the larger the degree of satisfaction.
 Equation~\ref{eq:p1Sat} formally states that the degree of satisfaction of $p_1$ is the actual ratio of requests to offers, normalised to fall into the range $[-1,1]$.

-where $R=\# requests/\# offers$ represents the ratio of requests to offers, and $\max R$ is the maximum possible value for $R$.
+where $R=\# \mathit{offers}/\# requests$ represents the ratio of offers to requests, and $\max R$ is the maximum possible value for $R$.
 While the range of $R$ is $[0,\infty)$, a maximum value must be selected for our equations.
 We argue that $\max R$ is domain-specific and should be selected for each context.

-Equation~\ref{eq:p1Sat} states that the degree of satisfaction is computed by mapping the ratio $R$ of requests to offers to the range $[-1,1]$.
+Equation~\ref{eq:p1Sat} states that the degree of satisfaction is computed by mapping the ratio $R$ of offers to requests to the range $[-1,1]$.
 When this ratio is in the range $[1,\max R]$, then this gets normalised to the range $[0,1]$ to describe a positive degree of satisfaction (where $1$ gets mapped to $0$ and $\max R$ gets mapped to $1$).
 And when the ratio is in the range $[0,1]$, then this gets translated to the range $[-1,0]$ to describe a negative degree of satisfaction (where $0$ gets mapped to $-1$ and $1$ gets mapped to $0$).

 In summary, $ p_1$'s degree of satisfaction depends on how far the ratio $R$ is from $1$.
 The larger it is relative to $1$, the higher the satisfaction.
 The closer it is to $0$, the higher the dissatisfaction.